riccardo-lomazzi/camera_macos/README.md

 - The plugin is just a temporary substitutive package for the official Flutter team's ```camera``` package.
 It will work only on macOS.
 - Focus and orientation change are currently unsupported
 - Video Recording resolution is currently not supported
+- Video Recording from external camera devices is currently unsupported.

 ## License